sairpa/ToonLytV2/README.md

 # ToonLytV2🎨📸
 ## tl;dr:
 ### An Android app which helps you to stylise images with different styles.
 You have access to 15+ style images which is used to blend with.
-It is available for all Android Phones above Android 5.0 - Lollipop.
+It is available for all **Android Phones above Android 8.0 - Oreo**
 Download for Android

 ## Intro: